-A certificate or minor in Jewish civilization allows undergraduates to obtain an interdisciplinary perspective on Judaism and the Jewish people with a special emphasis Jewish civilization and its interrelationship with other cultures.
+A certificate or minor in Jewish civilization allows undergraduates to obtain an interdisciplinary perspective on Judaism and the Jewish people with a special emphasis on Jewish civilization and its interrelationship with other cultures.

 Open to students of both the School of Foreign Service and Georgetown College, this is a program for individuals from all religious backgrounds.
 It is appropriate for those with either a strong background in Judaism or none at all.